$1.50 off your next purchase!

 Catering to the kids can be a challenge, especially on those early mornings.
-Sometimes, inviting them into the kitchen to help whisk eggs or roll out dough means you get food on the table that they'll actually eat (I helped!).
+Sometimes, inviting them into the kitchen to help whisk eggs or roll out dough means you get food on the table that they'll actually eat ("I helped!").
 These breakfast recipes are here to help you accomplish just that.

 This is one of those breakfast dishes that always gets devoured in seconds...by both kids and grownups.
-You can make it in your Instant Pot, which means it's pretty much hands-off and takes under half an hour to cook.
-If it's a slow Saturday morning, you can top the casserole off with the optional praline streusel topping (let the little ones help crumble it over the top) and vanilla icing for a meal that the kids will ask for every weekend.
+You can make this in your Instant Pot, which means it's pretty much hands-off and takes under half an hour to cook.
+If it's a slow Saturday morning, you can top the casserole off with the optional praline streusel topping (let the little ones help crumble it over the top) and vanilla icing for a meal the kids will ask for every weekend.

-This brunch bake is like a perfect checklist of every ingredient you need to fuel the kids for the day while keeping them interested: crispy hash browns, fluffy eggs, diced ham, and fresh tomatoes (the kids can help sprinkle over the toppings before you pop open the oven).
+This breakfast bake is like a perfect checklist of every ingredient you need to fuel the kids for the day while keeping them interested: crispy hash browns, fluffy eggs, diced ham, and fresh tomatoes (the kids can help sprinkle over the toppings before you pop open the oven).
 The egg mixture is extra creamy, so even kids who turn away sunny-side up eggs or omelettes will love this one.